-Explore narrow winding passages, encountering Babas and bumping into cows.
+Explore narrow winding passages, encounter Babas and bump into cows.
 Delve into your spirituality whilst learning about the Hindu religion and local culture.
 Watch the colorful city pass you by upon the Ganges for you are in Varanasi.
-As one does not simply visit Varanasi, you experience it; this is an account of how to best experience one day in India’s spiritual capital.
+Since one does not simply visit Varanasi – you experience it – this is an account of how to best experience one day in India’s spiritual capital.

 What’s the best time to visit Varanasi?

-If you are lucky enough to visit Varanasi during Diwali festival you will not be disappointed, it usually falls around the end of October or beginning of November.
+If you are lucky enough to visit Varanasi during the Diwali festival, you will not be disappointed.
+It usually falls around the end of October or beginning of November.
 This also marks the beginning of the high season and is closely followed by another impressive festival ten days later.
-During this time Varanasi is intensely busy, this is avoidable by visiting in early to mid-September as the monsoon season passes.
+During this time Varanasi is intensely busy, but this is avoidable by visiting in early to mid-September as the monsoon season passes.

 What’s good to know about Varanasi?